Merrill Lynch after hours, pre market trading extended hours time period. How to enter pre market and after market orders on Merrill Lynch.

 Extended-Hours Trading at Merrill Edge

-Do you want to trade before the stock market opens or after it closes?
-Believe it or not, this is possible, and not just for professionals.
-With a Merrill Edge account, you can do this without incurring any additional trading fees.
-Because Merrill Edge has a $0 commission schedule, this is about as inexpensive as trading stocks can possibly get.
+Want to trade before the stock market opens or after it closes?
+Believe it or not, you can, and this isn’t limited to professionals.
+With a Merrill Edge account, you can do it without paying any extra commission for extended-hours trading.
+Because Merrill Edge has a $0 commission schedule, this is about as low-cost as stock trading can get.

-On the Merrill Edge website, the regular trade ticket can’t be used to place an extended-hours trade.
+On the Merrill Edge website, the standard trade ticket can’t be used to place an extended-hours trade.
 This is the order form you get from the search bar at the top of the site.
-If you enter a ticker symbol there and select Trade from the drop-down window, you won’t be able to place a pre-market or after-hours trade.
+If you enter a ticker symbol there and select Trade from the drop-down window, you won’t be able to enter a pre-market or after-hours trade.

 Pre market at Merrill Edge

-Instead, you need to hover over the Trade tab in the top menu and select Stocks & ETFs from the drop-down menu.
-On the ticket that appears, you must click on the Extended Hours tab at the top of the ticket.
+Instead, hover over the Trade tab in the top menu and choose Stocks & ETFs from the drop-down menu.
+On the ticket that appears, you need to click on the Extended Hours tab at the top of the ticket.
 Now you’re on the extended-hours ticket, and it can be used to submit an order before the regular session opens or after it closes.

-The only order type available in this mode is limit.
-There is no duration option, either, because the order is only valid for one extended-hours session.
-If it doesn’t fill, it will be automatically canceled.
+The only order type available in this mode is a limit order.
+There is no duration choice, either, because the order is only good for one extended-hours session.
+If it doesn’t fill, it will be canceled automatically.

 Pre-Market and After-Hours Trading at MarketPro

-MarketPro is Merrill’s crown jewel trading platform.
-Not surprisingly, it also offers extended-hours trading.
-Somewhat surprisingly, however, is the lack of an advanced order ticket.
+MarketPro is Merrill’s flagship trading platform.
+Not surprisingly, it also supports extended-hours trading.
+Somewhat surprisingly, however, it still lacks an advanced order ticket.
 The platform’s trade ticket offers the same order types as Merrill’s website.
-As with the website, only limit orders can be used with an extended-hours trade.
+As with the website, only limit orders can be used for an extended-hours trade.

-To submit a pre-market or after-hours trade, be sure to click on the Extended Hours link at the top of the order ticket, as with the website order form.
+To place a pre-market or after-hours trade, be sure to click on the Extended Hours link at the top of the order ticket, just like on the website order form.
 The order ticket on MarketPro is located in the lower-left corner by default.

 Pre-Market and After-Hours on Mobile App

-Finally, Merrill Edge also offers extended-hours trading via its mobile app.
+Finally, Merrill Edge also supports extended-hours trading on its mobile app.
 As with the other two platforms, there is an extended-hours link at the top of the trade ticket that must be selected to enable pre-market or after-hours trading.
-Use a limit order and you’re all set.
+Use a limit order and you’re ready to go.

-If you want more hours than Merrill Edge offers, you could open an account at rival firm Moomoo.
-Moomoo’s pre-market session runs from 4:00 am, EST, until the opening bell.
-By contrast, Merrill Edge’s early period starts 3 hours after Moomoo’s.
+If you want more trading hours than Merrill Edge offers, you could open an account at rival firm moomoo. moomoo’s pre-market session runs from 4:00 am, ET, until the opening bell.
+By contrast, Merrill Edge’s early period starts 3 hours later.

 Robinhood Overnight Trading

-Unlike Merrill Lynch, Robinhood offers cryptocurrency trading, and the crypto market is open 24 hours a day, 7 days a week.
-The broker also offers 24/7 trading in many popular stocks and ETF's.
+Unlike Merrill Edge, Robinhood offers cryptocurrency trading, and the crypto market is open 24 hours a day, 7 days a week.
+The broker also offers 24-hour trading in many popular stocks and ETFs 5 days a week.

 Open Robinhood Account